google/badwolf-drivers/README.md

 ## Testing the command line tool

-You may always want to run all the test for both repos `badwolf` and `badwolf-drivers` to make sure eveything is A-Ok.
+You may always want to run all the test for both repos `badwolf` and `badwolf-drivers` to make sure everything is A-Ok.
 If the tests fail, you should consider not using the build tool since it may be tainted.

 ```